gosmos/restful/README.md

 ```

 Empty program output signifies that everything went well and HTTP server
-us running.
+is running.
 You should be able to see empty JSON object after accessing
 [localhost:8080/api/mytoys/](http://localhost:8080/api/mytoys/).

 Object is empty because map returned from *MyToysController.Index()*